 It makes me sad that some buy into the nonsense that having more people armed makes us somehow safer (consider the UK statistics).
 It makes me doubly sad that many gun advocates would identify themselves as Christian.
 A while back I wrote a blog titled “The Spirit of Fear”—it’s the spirit I feel we’ve given in to and are serving when we feel the need to be armed.
 There is no evidence that Jesus carried a sword.
 In fact, he said, “Blessed are the peacemakers, for they will be called sons of God” (Mt.
 5:9).
 I don’t think he was referring to the Colt six-shooter that was euphemistically termed the Peacemaker.

 Don’t get me wrong.
 I am not a pacifist, and I don’t think I’m a wuss.
 I own several guns and I would consider shooting to protect a loved one.
-I just think it’s terribly sad that our country’s gone over the edge into the abyss when it comes to logic, common sense or even “Christian” accord about what’s good for the many at the expense of the mad dreams of the NRA and a lunatic, fear-obsessed few.
-I recently checked out the magazine section at Publix.
+I just think it’s terribly sad that our country’s gone over the edge when it comes to logic, common sense or even “Christian” accord about what’s good for the many at the expense of the madness of the NRA and a fear-obsessed minority.
+I know many apparently sane Christian men who get a strange glint in their eye when the subject of firearms or the Second Amendment comes up.
+Talk about obsession: I recently checked out the magazine section at Publix.
 There were 16 magazines devoted to guns or shooting, yet no magazines that I would call Christian—no Charisma, no Christianity Today, no Relevant, etc.